 A printed thesaurus is always limited by space.
 The automatic distributional thesaurus in Sketch Engine can provide synonyms, antonyms and related words for almost any word in a language (provided the corpus is large enough to contain enough occurrences of the word but Sketch Engine contains some of the biggest corpora in many languages).
 Use the thesaurus to quickly view alternatives of the word you are about to use.

-Additional content for the term base
+Additional content for the glossary of terms

 Upload your translation memory and use n-grams to identify multi-word expressions which may not be normally labelled as terms but frequently appear in the texts you translate.
-Some examples in English might be as a matter of fact, at the beginning of etc. Add them to your term base to have them translated automatically by your CAT tool.

 Marco Baroni, Kilgarriff, Jan Pomikálek and Pavel Rychlý (2006).
 WebBootCaT: instant domain-specific corpora to support human translators.
 In Proceedings of EAMT.
 11th Annual Conference of the European Association for Machine Translation.
 Norway, pp. 247–252.